Kathik-R/Hands_up-Dont_move/README.md

 NOTE: The Delta Thresholds and Contour Area have been experimentally determined to work for my webcam.
 Feel free to tinker with the numbers to find what suits you the best.

 LIMITATION:
 1. The first frame should contain a background.
 If an object, like an individual, is in this frame then the delta frame will not be completely accurate.
-This causes the person to be broken into smaller units instead of a cohesive contour.
+This causes the person to be broken into smaller units instead of having a cohesive contour.

-2. I'm working on finding/creating more efficient libraries to improve the calculation of the delta frame which directly impacts motion detection.
+I'm working on finding/creating more efficient libraries to improve the delta frame calculation, which can enhance motion detection.